 This photo by @iBoyer shows exactly why this is called House on Fire – the “roof” or ceiling above the dwelling looks as if it is on, well, fire.
 Other blogs/websites will say there is a better time to view the light on the ceiling, and we found that to not be true.
 We came upon the dwelling at roughly 10am, and stopped on the way out of our hike around noon, and the lighting looked the same for us.

 A close up of the structure of their dwelling.
 Amazing that their design has lasted so long!

 Many people will stop at House on Fire, then return to their cars.
 However, if you continue down (West) Mule Canyon, there are actually several cliff dwellings.
 The canyon stretches for a total of 3.5 miles on way, and contains 8 other dwellings.
 Some of them may be easy to miss, so always keep your eyes up for structures on the south facing side of the canyon.

-I've marked where House on Fire is located.
+My route ends at House on Fire.
 Again, if you continue West, you will find 7 other dwelling sites.
 Return to your car the same way you hiked in.

 For a fantastic video on our weekend trip to Southeast Utah, check it out on KatieWanders!